cattermelon-xyz/syncvote/apps/extension/README.md

 - chrome-extension
 - react-chrome-app

-Code will written in `react-chrome-app` and bundled in to `chrome-extension\content.js`
+Code will written in `react-chrome-app` and bundled in to `chrome-extension`

 To build, run `yarn pack-extension`